Everything You Need to Know About the CommonApp [2022-2023]

 How Long Does It Take to Fill Out the Common App?

-It really depends on the school and how much information they want.
+It really depends on how many schools you are applying to and how much information they want.
 Ideally, you should begin your applications at least six weeks before the due date because you’ll want to work on parts of it, save it, and come back to it.

 But to set yourself up for success, begin gathering documents and other components of your application, like the letters of recommendation, long before you’re ready to start the application itself.